kalisio/kapture/README.md

 | `layer` | specifies the base layer to render |
 | `size` | specifies the capture size. |

-The `layer` property must be conformed with the following schema:
+The `layer` property must confomr the following JSON schema:

 ```json
 "baseLayer": {